Jean-Marie Seroney: Elections of 1979

 In January 1979, just 3 weeks after his release from detention, he was invited together with a large delegation from his Tinderet Constituency to Moi's home at Kabarak on 1 January 1979 ostensibly to begin a new year with new things.
 During the meeting, President Moi praised Seroney as a good leader and played down their differences, pledging to work with him.
 He reportedly said that if there were only a few others like Seroney, this nation would be very different.
 The truce was to last only a few days.

-Just a week later, another delegation led by Ezekiel Barng'etuny went to Kabarak this time taking a young middle management employee of the Kenya Breweries named Henry Kiprono Kosgey.
-He was introduced to the gathering of Tinderet constituents at Kabarak as the man for the upcoming elections of 1979.
-The indefatigable efforts of Ezekiel Barngetuny (who also went on to introduce Samuel Ngeny to beat Simeon Kiptum Choge and Stanley Metto to remove Robert Tanui in Mosop through his famous slogan 'Kibunguok Somok' or 'Three Keys') The election symbol for Kosgey, Ngeny and Metto was the Key which was partially to spite Seroney for having 'locked' away or closed development in Nandi.
-Barngetuny and others led to the electoral defeat of Seroney on 8 November 1979.
-All his three 'keys' went in but not without serious illegularities, violence and open rigging.

 Seroney conceded defeat, pledging to work with the new MP, citing "grave irregularities during the election campaign and on the polling day..."

 Violence against Seroney

-Seroney had been physically harassed, beaten and even denied permits to hold public rallies and where he did, they were disrupted.
+Seroney had been physically harassed, beaten, and even denied permits to hold public rallies and where he did, they were disrupted.
 It was clear that someone desperately didn't want him to go back to Parliament.
 According to Peter Sang, an Eldoret businessman and supporter of Seroney, there was a deliberate scheme to rig out Seroney right from the start.
 He narrated a story told to him by H. K. Burrows the proprietor of Ogirgir Tea estate who found a mob of rowdy youth that had captured Seroney, roughed him up, spat on him all over, soiled him and mocked him in public as he was on the campaign trail.

 Burrows intervened and had Seroney released by the mob.
 Seroney's supporter John Rugut a colleague of Sang at the Kibwari Tea Estate who witnessed this ordeal.
 Rugut says he found a dejected Seroney on the scene and helped calm the mob.
 He whisked Seroney to the safety of his car together with Burrows and drove him off to safety.
 It is clear that if they had not done that, Seroney might have been killed.
 It was soon clear that his re-election efforts were futile.
 He lost by an unreasonably huge margin.
 It was not probable, but it happened.
 On 16 November 1979 he issued a press statement pledging to work with the new MP and pledging his loyalty to President Moi.